 Distributed Systems

-Lab Submission
+Lab submission

 Compile and run your code on the UG machines before final submission.

-Simply push your code using git push to submit it to your GitHub repository.
+to submit it to your remote repository.
 You can commit your code and push it as many times as you like.
-We will use the version that you last pushed before the submission deadline to grade your code.
-We will not use your commit times (or file access times) as proof of submission.
+We will use the version that you last pushed to your remote repository before the submission deadline to grade your code.
+We will not use the git commit times (or file access times) as proof of submission.

 Checking lab submission